-There are 130 marine mammals, of which 90 are listed on the CMS Appendices.
+There are 130 marine mammals, of which 90 are listed on the Appendices of CMS.
 Marine mammals can be split into several broad groups:

-- Pinnipeds the seals, sea lions and walruses (six CMS species).
-Pinnipeds generally disperse from breeding grounds on land or ice to feeding waters, with less distinct summer and wintering grounds than other migratory marine mammals. - Baleen whales such as Bowhead, Blue, Grey, Fin, North Atlantic Right, Southern Right and Humpback Whales, of which 13 are CMS species.
-Most baleen whales undertake long seasonal migrations between tropical calving grounds in winter and high latitude (north or south) feeding grounds in summer (Learmonth et al. 2006). - Toothed whales including dolphins (32 CMS species), porpoises (seven CMS species) and other whales (25 CMS species).
-Dolphins and porpoises generally undertake shorter migrations between their summer and winter ranges, while Arctic species, such as Narwhal and Beluga, migrate seasonally to follow food resources and access breeding areas. - Sirenians encompassing the three manatee species and the Dugong.
-These are all CMS-listed species, and are mostly coastal species that undertake shorter distance migrations. - Polar Bears while mostly land- or ice-based, they are largely reliant on marine species as prey, hence their inclusion as marine mammals.
-Their migration is seasonal, following the sea ice. - Otters of which the two CMS species are coastal species that seasonally follow food resources.
+- Pinnipeds, the seals, sea lions and walruses (6 CMS species) - Baleen whales such as Bow, Blue, Grey, Fin, Northern Right, Southern Right and Humpback Whales, of which 13 are CMS species.
+Most baleen whales undertake long seasonal migrations between tropical calving grounds in winter and high latitude (north or south) feeding grounds in summer (Learmonth et al. 2006). - Toothed whales, including dolphins (32 CMS species), porpoises (7 CMS species) and other whales (25 CMS species).
+Dolphins and porpoises generally undertake shorter migrations between their summer and winter ranges, while Arctic species, such as Narwhal and Beluga migrate seasonally to follow food resources and access breeding areas. - Sirenians, encompassing the three manatee species and the Dugong, are all CMS listed species, and are mostly coastal species that undertake shorter distance migrations - Polar bears are largely land or ice-based, but are largely reliant on marine species as prey, hence their inclusion as marine mammals.
+Their migration is seasonal, following the sea-ice. - Otters, of which the two CMS species are coastal species that seasonally follow food resources.
 There is very little research on climate change impacts for migratory otters.